School Communications

 Bridge-Building for School Leaders in Divided Communities

 Schools and communities have become fractured in recent years.
-Race, politics, curriculum, economics, books, public health, personal freedoms.
+Race, politics, curriculum, economics, books, public health, and personal freedoms have divided communities and increased polarization.

 The dynamics we see play out in communities, social media, and evening news don’t tell the whole story.
-Social distancing, government mandates, political discord and isolation have fractured our collective social psyche.
+Social distancing, government mandates, political discord and isolation have fractured our collective social psyche — and it’s been a growing divide over the last 30-50 years.

-People are hardwired for connection, according to both neuroscientists and psychologists.
-As humans, we desire belonging and safety.
-We want to feel connected.
-We yearn for a sense of free will.
-And people are searching for opportunities to exercise both.
+According to neuroscientists and psychologists, people are hardwired for connection.
+We desire belonging and safety, want to feel connected and yearn for a sense of free will.
+People are searching for opportunities to exercise both.

 This was the message of the keynote address at the Kansas Women’s Leadership Summit.